m0xsec/dailybytes/content/posts/arch/index.md

 You can run `date` to verify the current system time.

 ### initramfs Configuration and Generation
 The initramfs configuration is super important (not to mention super neat).
-I would reccomend that you take some time to familarize yourself with [`mkinitcpio`](https://wiki.archlinux.org/title/mkinitcpio), which is the tool used to create the initial ramdisk (initramfs).
+I would recommend that you take some time to familiarize yourself with [`mkinitcpio`](https://wiki.archlinux.org/title/mkinitcpio), which is the tool used to create the initial ramdisk (initramfs).

 To start, we will need to modify `/etc/mkinitcpio.conf` to make changes to the `MODULES` and `HOOKS` sections.
 Go ahead and open that file in your editor of choice and set those lines to the following:
 ```